Grammys: Celebrating Live Music With Throwback Concert Photos

 Kolcz said her daughter, now 14, was just 7 years old when she attended the Swift concert.

-Jessi Feldman is celebrating her Jonas Brothers concert experience!READ MORE: Local Teacher Dr. Justin Antos Up For Grammy Award As A Music Education Finalist
+Jessi Feldman is celebrating her Jonas Brothers concert experience!READ MORE: 2 Dead After 15 Struck By Gunfire In Mass Shooting On South Side

 Glencoe native and current Chicago resident Emma Levine is reliving her favorite Lollapalooza memory.